 The US Bureau of Investigation – whom Marston has been helping the entirety of the game – have come to tie up their last loose end.
 After fighting off waves of soldiers, Marston retreats into the barn where he saddles his wife and son onto a horse and tells them to ride as far away as they can.

 After a brief cutscene, Marston accepts his fate and pushes the barn doors wide open to be confronted by a firing squad of soldiers.
 You control his last stand, and whilst you can take down a few, it isn’t enough.
 Marston is riddled with bullets and falls to the ground drenched in blood before looking to the sky, content that he has achieved his redemption and saved his family.

 Marston’s wife and son return to the ranch after hearing the gunfire to find him dead.
 Buried on the ranch, a shot of Marston’s grave fades into gloom and rain.
 As the camera pans out a second grave containing his wife – who died three years later – comes into view as a man who resembles Marston stands over them.
 Jack Marston puts his father’s hat on and turns away.

 Bonus: Shoot This Guy In The Face – Borderlands 2

 I don’t even think I need to explain this one…

 Whilst these were just a few of my favourite – and also controversial – choices of memorable single-player moments I know for a fact that there are hundreds more out there that I could have listed too.
 Feel free to leave your favourite moments in the comments below!

-Tags: Banjo Kazooie, Borderlands 2, call of duty, Crash Bandicoot, Dark Souls, Dead Space, Far Cry 3, games, Grand Theft Auto, half life, halo, Mario, Mass Effect, Red Dead Redemption, Spec Ops: The Line, Titanfall 2
+Tags: Banjo Kazooie, Borderlands 2, Call of Duty (Series), Crash Bandicoot, Dark Souls, Dead Space, Far Cry 3, games, Grand Theft Auto, half life, halo, Mario, Mass Effect, Red Dead Redemption, Spec Ops: The Line, Titanfall 2